dominik-ilja/delta-desk-notes/Tasks/Lists/Question List.md

 - [ ] What are the different ways that a file can be created?
 - [ ] Cleaning up emails in NSDFC.
 How can I get access so, that I can start filtering out emails and creating rules?
-- [ ] How can we stop the forwarding of NSDFC emails from Luke's account?
 - [ ] There's more work than we originally expected with the CRM.
 Originally, we were trying to keep me not super concerned with the details.
 How do we want to approach this project moving forward?
 I still want to keep myself at a higher level, but now I want to get a better grasp on the different business requirements and how we're tackling everything.
 - [ ] How is a user setup?
 - [ ] Who are the users within this system?
 Is it just NSDFC or can people they're working with log into it as well?